aditya-sridhar/springboot2-angular6/README.md

 The Application runs on **localhost:8080** and the application runs in a embedded container in local

+## Folder Structure

+**client** : This has the Client Code implemented using Angular 6

+**server** : This has the Springboot code

+**pom.xml** : This is multimodule pom.
+This pom in turn executes the pom within the client and the server folders

 ## Application Design

 ### Angular 6